-Photo Credit: Museum of Public Art (Baton Rouge, LA)
+Photo Credit: Public Art NOLA (New Orleans, LA)

 Outside, accessible and often created with a sense of place.
 Public art gives you a glimpse of the soul of a community.
 Want to really get to know the people of the Great River Road?
 Check out their public art.